 Gods, that could be a real disaster in the making.
 Daria armored herself with wit and sarcasm.
-That way, no one knew that the taunts and jeers of Stirk’s schoolchildren still echoed for her in Balmora’s streets, or that Quinn’s every dismissive comment struck right to the bone.
+That way, no one knew that the taunts of Stirk’s schoolchildren still echoed for her in Balmora’s streets, or that Quinn’s every dismissive comment struck right to the bone.

 Daria hurt easily.
 Trent had been safe for her; he’d never go after someone so young.
 Jane hadn’t met Tedannupal, and had some doubts about him, but Daria hadn’t even seen him since the summer.

 Tomal, on the other hand, was a lot like Daria in some ways.
 Aware of the world’s silliness and cruelty, but even more protected from it than Daria was.

 Jane didn’t want to think of how many ways he could hurt her.

 “If you like,” Daria said, “we can celebrate your ascension into high society with a few drinks at the Lucky Lockup.”

 “Thanks, but I’ll have to pass.
 I need to get ready for tomorrow.
 Hey, if things go well, I can do the buying from now on.”